mmsaki/san_fransisco_real_estate/README.md

 * Use the `hvplot` function to plot the `housing_units_by_year` DataFrame as a bar chart.
 * Make the x-axis represent the `year` and the y-axis represent the `housing_units`.
 * Style and format the line plot to ensure a professionally styled visualization.
-* Note that your resulting plot should appear similar to the following image:
     * What’s the overall trend in housing units over the period that you’re analyzing?

 ## 2. Calculate and Plot the Average Sale Prices per Square Foot